-Undisturbed asbestos poses a negligible threat, however, when the asbestos is disturbed, such as during a commercial property renovation, the fiber particles become airborne.
-If inhaled, the particles cause lung irritation and are linked to pulmonary disease.
+Asbestos poses a negligible threat such as during a commercial property renovation because the fiber particles become airborne.
+These particles cause lung irritation resulting to pulmonary disease.
 Asbestos has been identified as a human carcinogen and the cause of mesothelioma disease for those who were exposed.
 You can learn more about exposure effects at asbestos.com.

-Asbestos can be found in structures built prior to 1980.
+Asbestos is usually present in structures prior to 1980.
 The most common building materials that contain asbestos fibers are:

-What Are the Risks from Asbestos in Commercial Building?
+What Are the Risks of Asbestos in Commercial Building?

 When the asbestos-containing building materials are undisturbed, the risk is negligible.
-However, when the asbestos is moved during a renovation, maintenance, or repair project, asbestos poses health threats to
+However, when the asbestos is moving during a renovation, maintenance, or repair project, asbestos poses health threats to:

 What If You Suspect Asbestos in a Commercial Building?

-It is often impossible to tell whether asbestos is embedded in a material, as the fibers are too small to be observed with the naked eye. therefore, thorough testing is required to ensure your building is asbestos-free.
+It is often impossible to tell whether asbestos is in a material, as the fibers are too small to see with the bare eye. therefore, thorough testing is a requirement to ensure your building is asbestos-free.